 Z scores are a standard method of normalising data so that statistically meaningful associations between datasets can be made.
-In this case the Z scores for individual metals that occur within assemblages specific to nickel-copper-PGM-gold and lithium-caesium-tantalum mineralisation respectively are simply added together in order to amplify the metal associations.
+In this case the Z scores for the individual elements that comprise the REE are simply added together in order to amplify the metal associations.